Remarks on multivariate Gaussian Process: Introduction

 \section{Introduction}

-In the theory of stochastic process, some general results of Gaussian processes play a essential role for the construction of Brownian motion, as they both arise naturally from the independent increments.
-Furthermore, these will also gives a better understanding of many fundamentals of stochastic analysis.
-These factors from simplicity and wealth of results lead the theory of Gaussian processes to one of the outstanding aspects in modern Statistics and Probability.
+In the theory of stochastic processes, some general results on Gaussian processes play a essential role in the construction of Brownian motion, as they both arise naturally from the requirement of independent increments.
+Furthermore, an understanding of Gaussian processes also gives a better understanding of many fundamentals of stochastic analysis.
+These factors, together with the simplicity and wealth of important results in the field, have led Gaussian processes to be considered one of the outstanding sub-fields of modern statistics and probability theory.

-Nowadays Gaussian process (GP) is also usually considered as a supervised machine learning that uses lazy learning and a measure of the similarity between points (the kernel function) to predict the value for an unseen point from training data.
-Rather than inferring a distribution over the parameters of an undetermined parametric function, GP as a non-parametric model can be used to infer a distribution over functions directly.
+Nowadays Gaussian processes (GP) are also often considered in the context of supervised machine learning that uses lazy learning and a measure of the similarity between points (the kernel function) to predict the value for an unseen point from training data.
+Rather than inferring a distribution over the parameters of an undetermined parametric function, GP can be used as a non-parametric model in order to infer a distribution over functions directly.
 A GP defines a prior over functions.
 Given some observed function values, it can achieve a posterior over functions.
 GP has been proven to be an effective method for nonlinear problems due to many desirable properties, such as a clear structure with Bayesian interpretation, a simple integrated approach of obtaining and expressing uncertainty in predictions and the capability of capturing a wide variety of data feature by hyper-parameters \cite{cite:RCE,boyle2005dependent}.
-Since \citet{cite:neal} revealed that many Bayesian neural networks converge to Gaussian processes in the limit of an infinite number of hidden units \cite{williams1997computing}, GP as an alternative to neural network has been widely used to solve many complicated regression and classification problems in many areas, e.g., Bayesian optimisation \cite{frazier2018tutorial}, time series forecasting \cite{brahim2004gaussian,mackay1997gaussian}, feature selection \cite{savitsky2011variable} and so on.
+Since \citet{cite:neal} revealed that many Bayesian neural networks converge to Gaussian processes in the limit of an infinite number of hidden units \cite{williams1997computing}, GP has been widely used as an alternative to neural networks in order to solve complicated regression and classification problems in many areas, e.g., Bayesian optimisation \cite{frazier2018tutorial}, time series forecasting \cite{brahim2004gaussian,mackay1997gaussian}, feature selection \cite{savitsky2011variable}, and so on.